ganeshhubale/ganeshhubale.github.io/README.md

    ```
    Visit `http://localhost:8000` in your browser to preview the site.

-### Deployment
+### Push and Publish blog

-This site is automatically deployed via **GitHub Pages** whenever changes are pushed to the `main` branch.
+This site is automatically deployed via **GitHub Pages** whenever changes are pushed to the `master` branch.
 You can manually trigger the deployment by:
 1. Committing changes:
    ```bash
    git add .